sinclairzx81/fastify-typebox/readme.md

 ## Overview

-Fastify-TypeBox is a specialized TypeBox compatibility layer for Fastify.
-It enables TypeBox schemas to be automatically type inferenced inside Fastify route handlers with no additional type hinting.
+Fastify-TypeBox is a TypeBox compatibility layer for Fastify.
+It offers enhanced TypeBox support for Fastify and offers automatic type inference for Fastify route handlers with no additional type hinting.
 The compatibility layer itself is implemented entirely in the TypeScript type system.

+Requires TypeScript 4.3.5 and above

 License MIT